ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 2.2.7 ***
+- NEW: Added debug plugin for Eclipse under ./tools/eclipse.
 - NEW: The debug macros chDbgCheck() and chDbgAssert() now can be externally redefined.
 The macro chDbgCheck() no more includes the line number in the description because incompatibility with the Cosmic compiler.